 Meet the Changemakers

-A Deloitte report of 2016 found that women are held back financially because of a lack of confidence, lack of belief in their business skills and a lack of mentors and role models.
-The Growing Club CIC is trying to change that, with a unique ‘peer-support model’ and a range of courses to help support women in business.
+A Deloitte report in 2016 found that women are held back financially because of a lack of confidence, lack of belief in their business skills and a lack of mentors and role models.
+The Growing Club CIC is trying to change that, with a unique peer-support model and a range of courses to help support women in business.

 With only 12% of women in the UK feeling financially prepared to deal with a life change, The Growing Club CIC is helping to increase women’s overall financial resilience with a holistic approach to becoming financially independent, including a Money Matters to Women programme.

 Find out more about The Growing Club CIC

 We were founded to bridge the gap in skills training and business education for women, to create a safe space to enable all women to reconnect with their skills and dreams.
 The support of this programme will give us the resource to make this happen.